 The number-one risk factors for colorectal cancer include advanced age (45 and older) and a family history of the disease.
 For most patients, screenings are recommended beginning at age 45.

 Those with other risk factors present should start earlier.
 These include:

 Most colorectal cancers begin with a polyp, a growth in the tissue that lines the inner surface of the colon or rectum.
 There are several tests available to detect these polyps before they become cancerous.
 Some of the tests can even prevent cancer from developing because they allow doctors to remove the abnormal growths immediately.

 Colorectal cancer screenings might be unpleasant, but the alternative is much worse.
-By following the advice of their Portland care providers, patients over the age of 50 can drastically reduce their risk of death and ensure good health for years to come.
+By following the advice of their providers, patients over the age of 45 can drastically reduce their risk of developing colorectal cancer.